nikku1234/beautiful-jekyll/_posts/2021-02-05-A perspective of a current computer grad student.md

 ### Relationships

 ​	Talk to your loved ones and let them know what you are going through.
 I have seen my roommates suffering to maintain the relationship as the communication between the people was not clear.
-If you are not in a relationship, talk to your family and friends, like many computer science people(including me :satisfied:)​.
+If you are not in a relationship, talk to your family and friends, like many computer science people(including me ​xD​)​.
 Just make sure to give them a call once a day, even though how hectic your schedule is.